brycenbb/SOCweekproject-frontend/README.md

 ## Installation and Setup Instructions

-To get the full experience of the app on your computer, first go to [w9_backend-project-chris-angels](https://github.com/brycenbb/SOCweekproject-backend) and follow installation instructions there to set up your server and database.
+To get the full experience of the app on your computer, first go to my backend code at [SOCweekproject-backend](https://github.com/brycenbb/SOCweekproject-backend) and follow installation instructions there to set up your server and database.
 Log in functionality can be completed by setting up a SPA with auth0 by following the first two steps [here](https://auth0.com/docs/quickstart/spa/react/01-login#install-the-auth0-react-sdk=)

 Clone down this repository.
 You will need node and npm installed on your machine.